-The Morgan twins have powerful memories.
-Between them they remember the details of everything that ever happened--things they witnessed and things they had not.
-The exact temperature of the weather when the cars circled the girls as well as tk.
-And they have never forgotten the message or the specifics of any story, especially the controlling one told to them by their grandfather--the man who put the words in the Oven's black mouth.
-A story that explained why & Haven inhabitants didn't tolerate anybody but themselves.
-On the journey from two Mississippi plantations to Oklahoma, the two hundred and eighty freedman, one of whom was the elder Morgan, the founders of those of 20 # Neither Haven Nor Ruby Could were unwelcome on each grain of soil from tk to Fort Smith.
+The turgen twins have powerful memories.
+Between their toegheem the details of everything that ever happened-things they willnessed and things they have made the cars through the cars through the gods as well as the And they have mever fargotten the message or the specifics of any story, especially the controlling one told to them by their grandfather-the mad who put the mords in the special tolerate anybody but themselves, do the source landbland who seem landblands did to the anybody but themselves, do the source from two Mississipplications to bishoms, the two hoody of and eighty treedman, one of whem was the elder Morgan.

+were unwelcome on each grain of soil from tk to Fort Smith.
 Turned away by rich Choctaw and poor whites; chased by yard dogs, jeered at by camp prostitutes and their children, they were nevertheless unprepared by the agressive discouragement they received from Negro towns already established.
-The headline of a feature in the could it Herald, "Come Prepared or Not at All," surely could not mean them.
+The headline of a feature in the couldist?
+Herald, "Come Prepared or Not at All," surely could not mean them.
 Young, eager to work their own land, they believed they were prepared.
-More than prepared--they were determined.
+More than prepared-they were determined.
 It was with stinging surprise that they learned they did not have enough money to satisfy the restrictions the "self-supporting" Negroes required.
 In short they were too poor, too bedraggled-looking to enter, let alone reside in, the communities that were soliciting Negro homesteaders.
 This contemptuous dismissal by the lucky changed the temperature of their blood twice.
 First they boiled at being written up as "people who preferred saloons and crap games to homes, churches and schools."
 Then they cooled.
 What began as optimistic determination became cold-blooded obsession.
 "They don't know we," said the elder Morgan.
 "Never met we.
 Us free like them; was slaves like them.
 What be the difference?"
 The twins believed it was when he discovered how different difference could be that their grandfather chose the words for the Oven's lip.
-Furniture was held together by wooden dowels because nails were so expensive, but he sacrificed his treasure of three inch and four, bent and straight, to forge language to keep them strong.
+Furniture was held together by wooden dowels because nails were so expensive, but he sacrificed his treasure of three inch and four, bent and straight to forge language to keep them strong.

-So they altered their route and made their way west of the unassigned lands, south of Logan County, across the Canadian River into Arapaho Territory.
-Becoming stiffer, prouder with each misfortune, the details of which were engraved in to the Morgan twins' powerful memories. $\longrightarrow ove\gamma$ [narrative tk]
+So they altered their route and made their way west of the unassigned lands, south of Logan County, across the Canadian River the trains